2018 Annual Report

 Vincent D’Orazio & Rochelle Cohen

-- Tax Assessment: The New York County Supreme Court upheld the City’s policy of separately identifying and assessing tenant owned private back-up generators because such installations are uniquely different in terms of function and size from the typical power, lighting, heating and plumbing systems provided to tenants by building owners.
+- Tax Assessment: Won a case via a unanimous First Department decision upholding the City’s policy of separately identifying and assessing tenant-owned private back-up generators.
+Such installations are uniquely different in terms of function and size.

 Fay Leoussis | Deputy Chiefs:

-Ellen Lombardi, Jenny Montana O’Connor, Lavanya Pisupati, & Nancy Savasta
+Jenny Montana O’Connor, Nancy Savasta, Lavanya Pisupati, David Santoro & Andrew Potak

-- Motion Practice Success: Achieved another successful year for Tort’s motion practice in FY 2017.
-With almost 7,000 new cases commenced, it’s critical that dispositive motions to dismiss are pursued.
-Over 1,575 affirmative dispositive motions were made and, of those decided, the division secured an 81-percent win rate.
+- Motion Practice Accomplishments: Achieved another successful year for Tort motion practice in FY 2018.
+With over 7,000 new cases commenced, it’s critical that dispositive motions to dismiss are pursued.
+Approximately 1,725 affirmative dispositive motions were made and, of those decided, the Division secured a 70-percent win rate.

 - Medicare Reporting: Continued a “platinum standard of practice” via the Medicare Compliance and Recovery Unit regarding Medicare reporting and reimbursement.
-MCRU has collected more than $1.85 million in Medicare reimbursements in 2017 for a grand total of $13.5 million collected since 2011, with no judgments entered against the City for non-payment of Medicare settlements.
+MCRU has collected more than $2.3 million in Medicare reimbursements in 2018, for a grand total of $15.8 million since 2011.
+This included no judgments entered against the City for non-payment of Medicare settlements.

 John Sweeney | Deputy Chief:

-- Revenue Achievements: Recovered revenue of $ 11.2 million this year, accomplished through third-party lines, arbitration, and reimbursement through the State Second Injury Fund.
+- Revenue Achievements: Recovered revenue of almost $9.8 million this year, accomplished through third-party lines, arbitration and reimbursement through the State Second Injury Fund.

 - Electronic claims system: Continued development of upgrade to our current system which will result in web-based access.
 Tracking and reporting of claims information will be simplified and streamlined.